fruxo/turbobadger/readme.txt

   -Support 32/64bit architectures and tested on Windows/Linux/Mac/Android/iOS -Uses constexpr by default for all ID comparisions on compilers that support it.
   -Unicode support (UTF8)
+  -Multiple font systems can be used (Implementations of TBBF, freetype and stbf provided) -Addon system for enabling more stuff just by linking additional files.

+  Tinkerbell addons:

+  -Image manager & Image widget

 What features does it NOT have
 -------------------------------